 - segment - The 0-based occurrence of the subject alternative name to map.
 This attribute is optional and only used when there is more than one subject alternative name of the given alt-name-type.
 The default value will be 0.

 For example, to associate the X.509 certificate in the diagram above with the principal "firstname.lastname@example.org", it will be possible to configure the following x509-subject-alt-name-evidence-decoder:

 This evidence decoder can then be referenced when creating an Elytron security-domain:

 Other types of evidence decoders

 It will also be possible to configure an x500-subject-evidence-decoder that will just extract the subject from the first certificate in the certificate chain, as an X.500 principal, as shown below:

 Finally, it will also be possible to configure an aggregate-evidence-decoder that is made up of two or more evidence decoders, as shown in the following example:

 The evidence decoders that make up an aggregate-evidence-decoder will be attempted in order until one returns a non-null principal or until there are no more evidence decoders left to try.

-This blog post has given an introduction on how we are enhancing the mapping of an X.509 certificate to an underlying identity.
+This blog post has described how we are enhancing the mapping of an X.509 certificate to an underlying identity in WildFly 18.